hankxdev/one-click-extensions-manager/README.md

 # One Click Extension Manager - No Ads

-A simple Chrome extension to manage chrome extensions
+A simple Chrome extension to manage your Chrome extensions.

-It does not require any other permissions except `management`
+It only requires the `management` permission.

 ## Install